Diseno-de-Software-2/API-Bank/README.md

 npm install
 ```

-Remenber to run the database and before running the API.
+Remenber to run the database before running the API.

-Finally, you can run the authentication API:
+Finally, you can run the bank API:

 ```bash
 npm run dev